webforj/webforj-documentation/docs/components/lists/lists.md

 All List components can be assigned a label, which is a descriptive text or title associated with the component.
 Labels provide a brief explanation or prompt to help users understand the purpose or expected selection for that particular list.
 In addition to their importance for usability, list labels also play a crucial role in accessibility, enabling screen readers and assistive technologies to provide accurate information and facilitate keyboard navigation.

+### Helper text

+Each List component can display helper text beneath the list using the `setHelperText()` method.
+This helper text offers additional context or explanations about the available options, ensuring users have the necessary information to make informed selections.
 <!-- ADD DEMO WITH ALL THREE AND A LABEL -->

 ## Topics